 SDM Magazine has featured Talkaphone deployment in their December 2017 issue.
 Below is an excerpt from the “Keeping in Touch” story by: Derek Rice.
 The full version can be found in the printed magazine or online: http://www.sdmmag.com/articles/94660-mobile-and-integrations-drive-todays-mass-notification-systems

 While mass notification and emergency communication may be mirror images of each other in terms of the direction of communication, the terms are sometimes used interchangeably.

-“The same devices could do both but the function is either from the far end in to the professional or from the professional out toward the edges,” says Samuel Shanes, CEO, Talkaphone, Niles, Ill.
+“The same devices could do both but the function is either from the far end into the professional or from the professional out toward the edges,” says Samuel Shanes, CEO, Talkaphone, Niles, Ill.

-Regardless of the communication path, the truth is that these systems are rapidly evolving to take advantage of the latest in technology.
+Regardless of the communication path, the truth is that these systems are rapidly evolving to take advantage of the latest technology.
 Of particular note in driving this evolution are mobile technologies and the ability — not to mention the necessity — to integrate a wider array of systems into mass notification systems (MNS) and emergency communication.

 With cord-cutting continuing to be a growing trend, it’s not surprising that mass notification and emergency communication solutions are increasingly relying on cellular and other wireless technologies.
 The ubiquity of smartphones provides greater convenience.